 Students can request a refund resulting from an over payment by submitting a request on MySlice.
-Refunds will be available for pick-up at Cash Operations, located at 125 Bowne Hall, or by direct deposit or by mail.
+Refunds will be available by direct deposit or by mail.
 A copy of your ID may be requested if mailing to an address not on file with the University.

-We encourage all students to sign up for direct deposit of their refunds.
 Direct deposit is a safe, secure way to receive your refund.
-It eliminates waiting for the mail, waiting in line to pick up your check, and it eliminates any issues with cashing your check.
-By enrolling in direct deposit, your refund is electronically transferred to your U.S. based checking or savings account.
-Choosing direct deposit gives you the most secure and convenient access to your funds.
-You can sign up on MySlice.
+It eliminates waiting for your check or any issues with cashing your check.
+By enrolling in direct deposit (in MySlice), your credit refund is electronically transferred into your U.S. based checking or savings account.
+Choosing direct deposit give you the most secure, timely and most convenient access to your funds.

 There must be a credit on the account for us to process a refund.
 If your refund is created by a personal check over payment, the University reserves the right to hold the refund request from processing until the check has cleared.
 In typical cases, it will be two full weeks, but may be longer.